 While compatibility has improved in recent years, some printers still don't work well or not at all with Macs, so we've compiled a list of the best printers that are fully compatible with macOS.
 These models work seamlessly out of the box without installing drivers or third-party apps.
 Many options exist, from feature-rich color laser models to simple inkjet printers for occasional use.

-We've tested over 125 printers, and below are our recommendations for the best printers for Mac you can buy.
+We've tested over 130 printers, and below are our recommendations for the best printers for Mac you can buy.
 For other options, check out our picks for the best home printers, the best inkjet printers, and the best all-in-one printers.

 The best printer for Mac we've tested is the Brother MFC-L8905CDW.
 This feature-rich all-in-one produces incredibly sharp documents, prints quickly at up to 32 pages per minute (black or color), and doesn't need much maintenance.
-It has Wi-Fi, USB, and Ethernet connectivity, making it easy for everyone in the office to access, and it can even print directly from a USB flash drive.
-The flatbed scanner can scan sheets up to Legal size (8.5" x 14") and processes documents quickly through its automatic feeder.
+It has Wi-Fi, USB, and Ethernet connectivity, and it supports Apple AirPrint, so you can print immediately without installing any drivers or third-party apps.
+The flatbed scanner can scan up to Legal size (8.5" x 14") sheets and processes multi-page documents quickly through its automatic feeder.
 It also supports single-pass duplex scanning, so you won't need to flip the pages manually when scanning double-sided sheets.

 Like most laser printers, the Brother MFC-L8905CDW isn't ideal for photo printing.
 Pictures come out looking flat, grainy, and lacking in detail.
-If you need to print photos, get the Epson EcoTank Photo ET-8550 instead, an all-in-one supertank model.
-It produces incredibly detailed and colorful photos, supports various paper sizes up to 13" x 19".
+If you need to print photos, get the Epson EcoTank Photo ET-8550 instead.
+This inkjet model produces incredibly detailed and colorful photos and supports wide format paper up to 13" x 19".
 Its maintenance cost is very low, as it yields thousands of prints from a full ink tank, and replacement ink is cheap.
-There are some trade-offs, though, like the lack of an automatic feeder for its scanner, slower printing speeds, and a higher purchase price.
-A cheaper alternative would be the Epson EcoTank Photo ET-8500 variant; it gives you the same print quality as the ET-8550 but has a smaller 8.5 x 11.7" flatbed scanner and only supports paper sizes up to 8.5" x 11".
+There are some trade-offs, though, like the lack of an automatic feeder, slower printing speeds, and a higher purchase price.
+A cheaper alternative is its Epson EcoTank Photo ET-8500 variant; it gives you the same print quality as the ET-8550 but has a smaller 8.5 x 11.7" flatbed scanner and only supports paper sizes up to 8.5" x 11".

-Document printing quality in both color and black and white is excellent.
-Photos also look detailed but are slightly muted due to the printer's narrow color range.
+Document printing quality is excellent, whether you print in black-only or in color.
+Photos also look detailed but slightly muted due to the printer's narrow color range.
 There's some graininess in the pictures, too.
-You get USB and Wi-Fi connectivity along with Apple AirPrint support, so you don't need to go through the hassle of installing drivers or apps to use the printer.
+Like other printers on this list, you get Apple AirPrint support, so you don't need to install anything to use the printer.
 It has an ADF-equipped scanner that scans up to 20 pages per minute; however, it doesn't support duplex scanning, so you'll have to flip the pages manually when scanning double-sided sheets.

 If you're on a tight budget, we recommend the Brother MFC-J1205W, also sold as the Brother MFC-J1215W at Walmart.
 Given its low price point, this all-in-one inkjet printer feels surprisingly well-built.
 Like our mid-range pick, it also uses four ink cartridges.
-These cartridges yield around 1100 black and 700 color pages and aren't overly expensive, so your cost per print will remain low over time.
+These cartridges get you around 1100 black and 700 color pages and aren't overly expensive, so your cost per print will remain low over time.
 Naturally, there are compromises since it's a budget-friendly model, like the lack of an ADF and automatic double-sided printing.
 Its printing speed is also slower at nine black or six color pages per minute, so it isn't the best option for printing long reports or essays.